-It is an amazing coincidence that all of these examples are yellow/orange.
+It is an amazing coincidence that all of the above examples are yellow/orange.

 Like any alphabet there’s a generally accepted shape we can quickly parse, and designers had to stick to it.

 Oblique and Italic fonts were uncommon.
-Where lower case was a matter of putting smaller things in the 64-pixel box, italic characters required more space than normal ones.
+Where lower case was a matter of putting fewer elements in the 64-pixel box, italic characters required more space than normal ones.
 When done effectively italic text looked very, very good, but this was an elusive goal for most developers.

 All of the features of normal fonts caused trouble in italics.
 Pixels were at a premium, and tough decisions had to be made.